A G Manly Charitable Trust

 - Budget and requested funding amount

-- Organization's charitable status
+- Organisation's charitable status

 Pre-Application Note: Contact the trust early as funds become committed throughout the year.
-The website noted funds were “almost fully committed for 2024.”

 Decision Timeline